-Simple concrete slabs provide higher quality, longer durability and lower maintenance costs than an asphalted surface.
-Concrete slabs should have straight, not bevel-led edges.
+Simple concrete paving flags/blocks provide higher quality, longer durability and lower maintenance costs than an asphalted surface.
 Adaptation to fixtures such as poles etc. by cutting plates, should be taken into consideration in the material selection.

 Walking Zone

 Zones Layout